The de-facto web design guide for companies seeking to have an SEO-friendly website built with a strong SEO infrastructure.

 CONTENT QUALITY & ACCESSIBILITY:

-Duplicate Content: There is two types of duplicate content: (1) content that is the same between pages of the same website and (2) content that is the same between pages of different websites.
-Content duplication between pages within a single website is not so bad and is fairly common within the footer, privacy statements or other disclaimers.
+Duplicate Content: There are two types of duplicate content: (1) content that is the same between pages of the same website and (2) content that is the same between pages of different websites.
+Content duplication between pages within a single website is not so bad and is fairly commonwithin the footer, privacy statements or other disclaimers.
 As a rule-of-thumb, keep internal duplication under 20% of the total volume of content.
 Content duplication that extends between different websites is a big “no-no” to Google and should be avoided.
 Google is so serious about punishing website with duplicate content, that they implemented a ranking algorithm change that specifically addresses this issue.
 Named the “Panda” update, Google will devalue any web page it finds that has copied content from another website.
 If the level of duplication is excessive, Google will extend the devaluation to the entire website.
 Many web designers get lazy and recycle content from other websites and most of their clients do not realize that their content is plagiarized.
 If you do this, you will be sabotaging your client, wasting their investment and making Google angry.
 For SEO-friendly web design, you must step-up and get unique content for every web page.

 Duplicate Content Guideline: Duplicate content between web pages of the same website must remain below 20% of the content on each page.
 Preferably, duplication should be toward the bottom of the page.
 Duplicate content between pages of different websites must be avoided at all costs.
 Having small blocks of content is okay, like quoting a speaker or the title of an article that you are discussing.
 However, keep it to a minimum.
 Consider even screen-capturing the duplicate content and loading it up as an image so that Google can’t read it.

 Readily-Accessible Content: This is an advanced SEO-infrastructure topic.
-Google likes content that is readily accessible, readable and does not require an action on the user’s part to see the content.
+Google likes content that is readily accessible, readable, and does not require an action on the user’s part to see the content.
 Content that is behind a content accordion block that requires a user to click to see more content will be diminished in value to Google.
-Similarly, content that fades-in as the user scrolls down, slides-in from the side or otherwise requires some sort of a click or mouse scroll down event will likewise receive diminished value by Google.
+Similarly, content that fades-in as the user scrolls down, slides-in from the side, or otherwise requires some sort of a click or mouse scroll down event will likewise receive diminished value by Google.
 Google will see it, and index it, but the ranking value of that content is largely lost.
 This is commonly the case with the infinite-scroll website designs that became a fad in 2015.
 As you scroll down, content is loaded, and consequently looked down upon by Google.
 Many webmasters will argue this point, however, we have run dozens of experiments that definitively show that this is a big issue.
 Google’s head of SEO Spam, Matt Cutts, publicly warns webmasters about infinite-scroll website designs.
 This was the first time I’ve seen Google speak out about a design style in over a decade when IFRAMESs became a fad.
 It is your job to inform your client to avoid design fads that will hurt their website’s ability to gain competitive rankings.

 Readily-Accessible Content Guideline: All content must load on a web page that does not require the user to take action to see the content.
 Meaning: Click-to-Open or a mouse scroll down event that caused content to fade-in or slide-in.
 It is okay if content is below the fold and you have to scroll down to see it, but that scroll-down event should not invoke content to appear.
 It should load-up automatically even below the fold.